Lower Montmartre – Pigalle: artists, paintings, studios and jazz

 There are obvious parallels between the dancers endless rehearsals and his own repetitive artistic output.

-Go back down the no more than 20 metres to the junction of Rue Frochot with Rue Victor Massé.
+Turn and go back down the no more than 20 metres to the junction of Rue Frochot with Rue Victor Massé.
 Turn left and you will see a stained glass window on the corner and a set of ornamental iron gates.

-Point 15 Toulouse Lautrec’s studio Avenue Frochot
+Point 15 Toulouse Lautrec’s studio 15 Avenue Frochot

-According to this site, (in French), the window that you see just to the left of the gated Avenue Frochot was commissioned for an oriental themed cabaret of the 1920s called the Shanghai.
+According to this site, in French, the window that you see just to the left of the gated Avenue Frochot was commissioned for an oriental themed cabaret of the 1920s called the Shanghai.

 Behind the gates is Avenue Frochot which is private.
 The two sites here which I have gathered together as point 15 concern Toulouse-Lautrec.
 He lived on the second floor of 5 Avenue Frochot in 1897 – 98 and he had his studio here at 15 Avenue Frochot from 1897/8 to 1901.